VB.NET Process Examples (Process.Start)Use the Process.Start Function. Open Microsoft Word, web browsers and text files.

 dot net perls

 Process.
-A process starts, performs a task and ends.
-With the Process type, from System.Diagnostics, we launch processes directly inside programs.
+With the VB.NET Process type, from System.Diagnostics, we launch processes directly inside programs.
 We can run an external EXE this way.

 Functions.
 Many new tasks become possible, with little extra complexity.
 With Start we create a Process.
 With GetProcesses we check existing ones.